Freelance journalist Barry Stone tells us of the flourishing Tango culture in Buenos Aires and how it's ingrained in the Argentinian lifestyle....

 Chile is a fascinating and diverse country, stretching 4,290km from Peru to Patagonia.
 Highlights include the extraordinary Atacama Desert, the high ski fields of the Andes, renowned Chilean wineries, the picture-postcard Lakes District, and the magnificent glaciers and national parks of Patagonia.
+Hike through the world-renowned Torres Del Paine National Park, journey to Easter Island to get up close and personal to the Islands enigmatic stone-carved figures or stand in awe looking out over the many Chilean fjords.
+Our team of specialists are able to tailor-make your journey through Chile one that is perfectly suited to you and maximise what you can take away from this captivating country.

 Chile is a perfect example of the changing face of South America with many fully inclusive luxury lodge experiences that offer guests the best of all worlds; excellent local cuisine and wines, boutique lodges, set in some jaw-dropping landscapes, with private guides and an experience tailored to your specific interests.
+South America Travel Centre will personalise your holiday to Chile with extreme attention to detail and unparalleled service.

 Separated by the continental ice fields, two regions comprise Chilean Patagonia – the northern regions of Aysén and the Carretera Austral, and the southern regions of Magallanes, Tierra del Fuego (shared with Argentina) and the famous Torres del Paine National Park.
 Make a journey into this wilderness and you will be amazed by its incredible mountain peaks, coloured lakes, glaciers and forests.
 This wonderland is so remote and unspoiled that a walk within its landscape is sure to change your view of the world.